Ankit9810594/Blood_Donation_App/README.md

 I used Node.js for backend.
 Node.js (Node) is an open source development platform for executing JavaScript code server-side.
 Node is useful for developing applications that require a persistent connection from the browser to the server and is often used for real-time applications such as chat, news feeds and web push notifications.

+MongoDB:

+MongoDB is an open source NoSQL database management program.
+NoSQL is used as an alternative to traditional relational databases.
+NoSQL databases are quite useful for working with large sets of distributed data.
+MongoDB is a tool that can manage document-oriented information, store or retrieve information.

+To Run this App:

+FRONTEND:
+cd Android_Assignment-master
+Flutter Clean
+Flutter pub get
+Flutter run

+BACKEND:
+cd blood_donation_api-master
+npm i
+nodemon server.js